angyukai/CPSC113-refugee-blog/README.md

 `data/updates` directory.
 Before you get into that, you'll likely want to customize `data/team.yaml` to correspond to your team, rather than the demo data with which we've populated it.

-##Adding updates
-1. cd to 'CPSC113-refugee-blog/data/updates' directory
-2. create a new directory in the folder, e.g. 'mkdir week05'
-3. cd into the new directory and create two files named 'update.yaml' and 'canvas.yaml' - update.yaml is the file for general updates of our project and canvas.yaml is for our LEAN business model canvas. (refer to previous posts for format.)

-##Deploying blog
-1. git add and commit all changes
-2. push to the heroku github: 'git push heroku master'

-## Deploying your blog

-Go to herokuapp.com and log in or register an account if you have not already done so.
-Go to the following link https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction for a helpful tutorial on how to deploy your blog to Heroku.

-* Make sure you have the Heroku Toolbelt installed; after installing, you will be able to use Heroku's suite of commands in your terminal.
+ Toolbelt installed; after installing, you will be able to use Heroku's suite of commands in your terminal.
 * Start by logging in:

 `heroku login`